hellerve/blog/wip/The_Worst_Professional_Advice_You_Will_Ever_Get.md

 it or you don’t.
 Project confidence.”

 I have a tendency to overqualify things because I’m acutely aware when I’m not completely certain something is true.
-My wfie is the same way.
-Throughout our schooling in Germany, this advice would be given to us over and over again<sup><a href="#1">1</a></sup>, despite the fact that it is, in my opinion, really bad advice.
+My wife is the same way.
+Throughout our schooling in Germany, this advice is be given to us over and over again<sup><a href="#1">1</a></sup>, despite the fact that it is, in my opinion, really bad advice.
 There is exactly one situation where it might be useful: in an exam, when you need to bullshit your way through a question.
 Weasel-y